IBPA/SparseNN/doc/sparseBlockModules.md

 # SparseBlock Overview #
-The SparseBlock modules are tairoed to address scalability challange which arise from the following problem:
+The SparseBlock modules are tailored to address the scalability challange which arise from the following problem:

-Assuming we have sensors S1, S2, ... , Sn and a sensor Y. Here we assume the size of the signal from different sensors maybe different while all signals from a particular sensor have the same size.
+Let us assume we have sensors S1, S2, ... , Sn and a sensor Y. Here we consider cases where the size of the signal from different sensors maybe different while all signals from a particular sensor have the same size.
 In a given event, the Y sensor **will** have a signal while a given Si sensor **may** have a signal.
 Given such sensory data (collected from various events), number of learning tasks can be defined (we mention two here):
 * A. Train a neural network to predict the signal from Y sensor using available information from Si sensors.
 * B. Rank the sensors Si, with respect to the information each provide about sensor Y (in the context of the observed events).